Los Angeles Pride: LA Pride 2022

 In 2022, LA Pride moved from West Hollywood and returned to its parade roots on Hollywood Boulevard.
 An estimated 146,000 spectators turned out for the LA Pride Parade on Sunday, June 12, 2022, Three Pride grand marshals were featured: performer and trans activist, Sir Lady Java, as the Community Grand Marshal, actor Mark Indelicato as the Celebrity Grand Marshal, and Paula Abdul as the inaugural Icon Grand Marshal.
-The parade consisted of 136 parade contingents and a 1.5-mile procession.
+The parade consisted of 136 parade contingents and a 1.5 mi procession.
 A new, free "Pride Village," hosted by The Hollywood Partnership, was added to the end of the parade route and featured drag performers, exhibitors, food and drink, and a Ferris wheel.

 On July 22, 2023, LA Pride's official television and streaming partner, ABC7, won a regional Emmy Award for its live coverage of the 2022 LA Pride Parade at the 75th Annual LA Area Emmys.

 The LA Pride Festival was re-branded "LA Pride in the Park" for 2022 and held for the first time at the Los Angeles State Historic Park, adjacent to Chinatown and downtown LA on Saturday, June 10, 2022.
-The festival event occupied over 20 acres of park space and the performers included Brazilian pop star, Anitta, Grammy-nominated rapper CHIKA, trans actor and singer Michaela Jaé "MJ Rodriguez," Rebecca Black, Bob the Drag Queen, Zolita, Allison Ponthier, and others.
+The festival event occupied over 20 acre of park space and the performers included Brazilian pop star, Anitta, Grammy-nominated rapper CHIKA, trans actor and singer Michaela Jaé "MJ Rodriguez," Rebecca Black, Bob the Drag Queen, Zolita, August Ponthier, and others.
 The headliner was Christina Aguilera.

 LA Pride 2023

-On Sunday, June 11, 2023, the 53rd Annual LA Pride Parade increased its size from 2022 to include over 150 contingents, and adjusted its route to one mile, following Highland Avenue at Sunset Blvd, to Hollywood Blvd, to Cahuenga Blvd, to Sunset Blvd.
+On Sunday, June 11, 2023, the 53rd Annual LA Pride Parade increased its size from 2022 to include over 150 contingents, and adjusted its route to 1 mi, following Highland Avenue at Sunset Blvd, to Hollywood Blvd, to Cahuenga Blvd, to Sunset Blvd.
 The 2023 grand marshals were featured: the ACLU of Southern California in its 100th anniversary as the Community Grand Marshal, a Celebration of Life float for the late Leslie Jordan as the Legacy Grand Marshal, and Margaret Cho as the Icon Grand Marshal.
 The Second Annual "LA Pride Village" free street fair was hosted by the Hollywood Partnership.

 Nearly 150,000 spectators watched the parade in-person.
 The parade was broadcast live on ABC7, and aired nationally on ABC News Live and Hulu.
 On July 22, 2023, ABC7 won a Los Angeles Area Emmy Award for its coverage of the Parade under the Live Special Events - News category.

 On May 23, 2023, CSW announced that LA Pride in the Park, would return to LA State Historic Park, and be expanded to a two-day event held on June 9 and 10, 2023.
 Megan Thee Stallion would headline Friday June 9, and also include Fletcher, G-Flip, the Scarlet Opera, Dorian Electra, and RuPaul's Drag Race alumni, Symone and Gigi Goode.

 Mariah Carey headlined Saturday, June 10, which featured King Princess, Jenevieve, Vincint, Mad Tsai, and Minke, drag stars Violet Chachki, Gottmik, and RuPaul's Drag Race winner, Sasha Colby.